-In the usual transaction, your lawyer searches title to your property and also performs a number of other searches such as zoning, work orders and tax arrears to ensure that the property you are purchasing can be legally occupied and that there are no tax arrears or other liens against the property.
+Generally, your lawyer carries out a title search against the property along with a number of other searches such as zoning, work orders, judgments and tax searches to ensure that the property you are purchasing can be legally occupied, that there are no tax arrears, liens or other legal issues that would adversely affect your future ownership interest in the property.
 This will include a review of the survey to ensure that there are no encroachments affecting the property and a search of executions against the vendors, and in some instances, predecessors in title.
 An execution is a writ of seizure and sale of property placed by a creditor who has obtained a court judgment against a property owner.
 Executions must be paid off in order to pass clear title to a purchaser.

 When a vendor or purchaser wishes to close a transaction quickly, a policy of title insurance is often the best option.
 By eliminating many of the searches otherwise required, a policy of title insurance can facilitate closings on very short notice.

-NOTE: This information is based on Ontario law.
+NOTE: This information is based on Ontario law and does not constitute legal advice.
 It is intended to inform and not to advise and does not create a solicitor/client relationship.
 The statements above are general in nature.
 The individual facts in a given case may alter their application or involve other laws not referred to here.
 Any amounts referred to are subject to change.